Society-In-Shadow/ExpressedRealms/documentation/docker-podman.md

 - Reset docker configuration to ensure that docker version of the API can run successfully

-It is preferred to run this script initially, as you can see the progress of the dependencies being downloaded, which takes quite a bit of time on intiial load.
+It is preferred to run this script initially, as you can see the progress of the dependencies being downloaded, which takes quite a bit of time on intial load.

 It will also ensure that everything is up and running correctly.